2021 Baylor Bears baseball team

-The 2021 Baylor Bears baseball team represents Baylor University during the 2021 NCAA Division I baseball season.
-The Bears play their home games at Baylor Ballpark as a member of the Big 12 Conference.
-They are led by head coach Steve Rodriguez, in his 6th season at Baylor.
+The 2021 Baylor Bears baseball team represented Baylor University during the 2021 NCAA Division I baseball season.
+The Bears played their home games at Baylor Ballpark as a member of the Big 12 Conference.
+They were led by head coach Steve Rodriguez, in his 6th season at Baylor.

 Previous season

 The 2020 Baylor Bears baseball team notched a 10–6 record in February and early March; however, the remainder of the season was abruptly halted on March 13, 2020, when the Big 12 Conference canceled the remainder of the athletics season due to the Coronavirus pandemic.